Liu Bocheng: After the establishment of the PRC

+A CIA report on 5 February 1952 named Liu Bocheng as Commander of the "Chinese Communist Aid DRV Volunteers" force, with Zhuang Tian in the role of Chief of Staff.

 Despite the demotion, Liu was dedicated to his new job, attempting to bring what he learned during his years in the Soviet Union to the academy.
 He organised the translations of numerous military textbooks from the Soviet Union and other countries, introducing major campaigns from ancient times to World War II to students, and sowing the seeds of the PLA's evolution into a modern army.
 Although Liu was appointed vice-chairman of the Central Military Committee of the CCP and PRC in 1954 as a reward for his contributions, these titles did not promise real power as Peng's did.
 (Peng was appointed defense minister for his battle achievements in the Korean War.)
 In 1955, Liu attained the rank of field marshal, ranking as the 4th amongst 10 field marshals of the PLA, next to Zhu De, Peng and Lin Biao.

 In 1956, after Nikita Khrushchev shook the Communist world by making his famous Secret Speech denouncing the cult of personality that surrounded Joseph Stalin, Mao wanted to ensure that a similar incident within the CCP would not happen.
 He wrote an article, On the Ten Major Relationships, arguing that the CCP should learn from foreign countries selectively, analytically and with criticism.
 The CCP center then issued documents to call on all CCP members to overcome the trend of dogmatism and empiricism at work.
 Investigations and purges were carried out by the military, under the direction of Peng.
 As an advocate of learning from other countries, Liu became a key target.
 Some of his subordinates and deputies, including General Xiao Ke, were censored and kept in custody.
 Liu had to make numerous self-criticisms for his association and support of these officials.
 Under heavy pressure, his health worsened (he eventually lost all sight in his remaining eye), and he finally submitted his resignation as president.